-"They're so pretty.
+"Oh, they are so pretty.
 Just leave them where everyone can enjoy them."

 "OK.
-Do you want Maddy to pour you a drink too?
-You need to hear what I have to say too."
+Do you want Maddy to pout you a drink too?
+You should hear what I have to say too."
 Leon called after Amy who had disappeared down the hall.

 "I'll have whatever you guys are having."
-Amy called from within the room where she was placing the bowl and the stone on the nightstand with the alarm clock and her flashback notebook.
+Amy called out.

-Leon placed his tool box and the small metal lock box containing his gun on the floor just inside the door.
+Leon finished putting down his tool box and the small metal lock box with his gun inside.
 Maddy returned with three bourbon sodas and saw the lock box for the first time in over thirty years.

 "Leon!
 Is that what I think it is?"
 She asked, shocked.
-Leon was sheepishly looking at his hands.
+Leon was sheepish looking at his hands.

 "I need to wash my hands.
-Can we talk about that later?
+Can you and I talk about that later?
 In private?"
-He implored her just as Amy appeared around the corner with her hands free.
+He implored her just as Amy appeared back around the corner with her hands free.